Quantum-Monarch/watchlist-app/README.md

 ## 🧠 Why I Built This

 This started as a personal learning project to dig into Django more deeply.
 What started simple ended up teaching me a lot about user session handling, model relationships, view logic, and Django’s quirks with redirects.
 If you’ve ever wanted to scream at a back button, this app will make you feel seen 😂.

+## 🙋‍♂️ Author
+Kent Woiso — Built this project while learning Django.
+Feel free to reach out on GitHub or email if you’re reviewing my portfolio!

 ## 🪪 License